linzjian666/chromego_extractor/README_EN.md

 ```

 #### 4. Obtain Proxy Information
-The script will extract ChromeGo proxy node information and save it to the `output` directory.
+The script will extract ChromeGo proxy node information and save it to the `outputs` directory.

 #### 5. Additional Information
 As needed, you can modify certain configurations in the script, such as the file save path.